-Exit Tulare Avenue west to Aero Dogs, a hot dog stand inside a shiny cargo plane.
-240 N. L St., (559) 685-1230.
-Or take Paige Avenue east to the Heritage Complex.
-Catch the film A Day in the Life of a California Farmer at the Agricultural Learning Center, or climb inside the cab of a massive tractor at the Farm Equipment Museum.
-4500 S. Laspina St., (559) 688-1030, www.heritagecomplex.com.
+Take Paige Avenue east to the International Agri-Center.
+Explore the AgVentures!
+Learning Center or climb inside the cab of a massive tractor at the Antique Farm Equipment Museum.
+4500 S. Laspina St., (559) 688-1030, www.internationalagricenter.com.

 Exit Lerdo Highway west and cool off in the Interactive Fountain at Central Avenue and James Street.
 At Giovanni's Italian Eatery, save room for the ultrarich peanut butter pizza.
 130 Walker St., (661) 746-2000.